pokretas/NY-Times-scrapper/README.md

 # NY-Times-scrapper
 Program that scrapes info from NY Times bestsellers and export it to excel

-small step for mankind giant leap for me
+small step for mankind giant leap for me.
+U know what im sayin